Temporary Lecturer in Economic and Social History (0.7 FTE)

-The Department of History and Art History seeks to appoint a temporary Lecturer in Economic and Social History.
-The Lecturer will be involved in high-quality teaching and supervision activities within the regular programmes offered by the Economic and Social History group on Bachelor's and Master's level.
-Candidates are expected to teach on a wide range of subjects, including those beyond their own expertise and will also be expected to teach in Dutch.
+The Department of History and Art History seeks to appoint a temporary lecturer in Economic and Social History.
+The lecturer will be involved in high-quality teaching and supervision tasks within the regular programmes offered by the Economic and Social History group on the BA and MA level.
+Candidates are expected to teach a wide range of subjects, including those beyond their own expertise and will also be expected to teach in Dutch.

 The successful candidates will have:

 - experience teaching undergraduate students and a commitment to thesis supervision and internships;

 - a clear teaching philosophy, which should be elaborated on in the letter of motivation;

 - a PhD degree or far advanced PhD trajectory in Economic and Social History or a related discipline;

 - the ambition and ability to contribute fully to the academic life of the research group and the department.